About Tongue and Lip Ties

 Do you have a newborn and feel like breastfeeding is not going the way you had hoped it would?
 Don’t worry – you’re not alone!

 We see patients and parents in our office regularly that have had issues with the following:

-These restrictions not only affect baby during infancy, but as they grow, it affects their speech, chewing, swallowing, breathing, and can cause large gaps between teeth as well gum recession.
+These restrictions not only affect the baby during infancy, but as they grow, it affects their speech, chewing, swallowing, breathing, and can cause large gaps between teeth as well as gum recession.